9 Module 8: Literature In East Asia

 Among the most famous authors of this newer form was Su Dongpo, who has a “manly” style of delivery.
 The most accomplished of the ci poets, however, was Li Qingzhao.
 Li is also regarded as the most famous woman poet in Chinese literary history.
 Born into an upper-class family (which was friends with Su Dongpo), she began writing poetry at a young age.
 Her early poems tend to be sublime and sensual, although the tone of her poems saddens after the early death of her husband.
 This sad feeling is fully reflected in many of her later works.
 Among her best-known works is “Spring at Wuling.”
 After the Song dynasty, both shi and ci were used for centuries, though they seldom reached the level of Tang and Song times.

 A rendition of Li Qingzhao.
-(Painting by unknown artist, under Public Domain)
+(Painting by unknown artist, believed to be under public domain in the U.S.)

 Traditional Chinese fiction and drama, which rapidly developed after about the 14th century, were not held in high regard as “literature” by Chinese scholar-officials.
 Nevertheless, works of fiction and drama were loved by many people (including some scholars) as sources of entertainment and escape.
 Some of the works, such as Dream of the Red Chamber, are far more than entertainment, and offer detailed glimpses into the lifestyles, values, and patterns of social interaction of China in the late imperial period.
 Besides being entertaining, these popular works were expected to have at least some pretense of a “didactic” moral message—much like those in primetime American television shows that must come to a just end for all concerned.
 Authors of most of the works are not known, and even the most famous novel-length stories and dramas are often the product of several hands, with changes and additions appearing in different versions over time.